ajhelmstetter/magnoliids/README.md

 <!-- badges: end -->

-Research Compendium of the project: PAFTOL Magnoliids
+Research Compendium of the project: Towards a phylogenomic classification of magnoliids

 ### How to cite